nf-core/viralmetagenome/docs/usage/databases.md

 :::

-For the Kaiju database construction documentation, see [here](https://github.com/bioinformatics-centre/kaiju#custom-database).
+For the Kaiju database construction documentation, see the [Kaiju custom database guide](https://github.com/bioinformatics-centre/kaiju#custom-database).

 ## Kraken2 databases

 The Kraken2 database will be used to classify the reads and intermediate contigs in taxonomic groups.

-A number of database indexes have already been generated and maintained by [@BenLangmead Lab](https://github.com/BenLangmead), see [here](https://benlangmead.github.io/aws-indexes/k2).
+A number of database indexes have already been generated and maintained by [@BenLangmead Lab](https://github.com/BenLangmead); you can browse them in the [AWS Kraken2 index catalogue](https://benlangmead.github.io/aws-indexes/k2).
 These databases can directly be used to run the workflow with Kraken2 as well as Bracken.

 In case the databases above do not contain your desired libraries, you can build a custom Kraken2 database.
 This requires two components: a taxonomy (consisting of `names.dmp`, `nodes.dmp`, and `*accession2taxid`) files, and the FASTA files you wish to include.